 - Never Got to Say Goodbye: The last time he saw Cairne Bloodhoof, the two had an argument over his appointing Garrosh warchief.
 Thrall was planning on apologizing for his stubbornness after his return, and that he was unable to do so made Cairne's death harder on him.

-- Nice Job Breaking It, Hero!: Half the events in Cataclysm, and all of the events in Mist of Pandaria and Warlords of Draenor can be laid at his feet for leaving Garrosh in command of the Horde, though in his defense, he was gonna kill Garrosh at the end of Mist of Pandaria and was stopped by Varian.
+- Nice Job Breaking It, Hero: Half the events in Cataclysm, and all of the events in Mists of Pandaria and Warlords of Draenor can be laid at his feet for leaving Garrosh in command of the Horde, though in his defense, he was going to kill Garrosh at the end of Mists of Pandaria and was stopped by Varian.

 - Our Orcs Are Different: And he'd like to emphasize that.

 - Orc Raised by Elves: Thrall was an orc raised by humans.

 - Player Character: You play as him in the Orc campaign of Warcraft III, and he was the player character in the cancelled Warcraft Adventures game.

 - Power of the Storm: One of his abilities as a Shaman is summoning powerful storms, commonly in the forms of lightning.

 - Raised by Humans: He was raised by Clannia Foxton and reared alongside her daughter Taretha.